A Practical Approach to Interval Refinement for math.h/cmath Functions

 Again, taking $S'_x = S_x$ is always possible and sometimes unavoidable.
 The best we can hope for is to be able to determine the smallest such set, i.e., satisfying

-Satisfying predicates~\ref{eq:direct-propagation-optimality} and \ref{eq:inverse-projection-optimality} corresponds to enforcing and obtaining \emph{domain consistency} \cite{VanHentenryckSD98} on our constraint set.
-Unfortunately, this goal is often difficult to reach, especially when the underlying variable domains are large.
-A less demanding approach to the problem is to seek \emph{interval consistency}: we associate an interval $[x_l, x_u]$ to variable $\var{x}$ and an interval $[y_l, y_u]$ to $\var{y}$, and we try to obtain new intervals whose bounds satisfy the equation $\var{y} = f(\var{x})$.
+Satisfying predicates~\eqref{eq:direct-propagation-optimality} and \eqref{eq:inverse-projection-optimality} corresponds to enforcing and obtaining \emph{domain consistency} \cite{VanHentenryckSD98} on our constraint set.
+This goal is often difficult to reach, especially if the underlying variable domains are large.
+A less demanding approach is to seek \emph{interval consistency}: we associate an interval $[x_l, x_u]$ to variable $\var{x}$ and an interval $[y_l, y_u]$ to $\var{y}$, and we try to obtain new intervals whose bounds satisfy $\var{y} = f(\var{x})$.